rydmike/rydmike.github.io/README.md

 Both issues were found to be caused by this root cause in the dart2js compiler [Dart lang SDK issue #43366](https://github.com/dart-lang/sdk/issues/43366).

-The above issue has now been fully resolved and closed, but the demos made for the report was rather fancy so I'm keeping them around here.
+The above root cause of both the issues has now been fully resolved and above two issues are closed as well.
+The demos made for the report were rather fancy so I'm keeping them around here.
 The source code for the demos that are available as Gist file links above.
-They actually use some very simplified versions of code use in Flexfold package and are useful as starting point for various Flutter demos with just one file.
+The samples actually use some very simplified versions of code use in Flexfold package.
+They are useful as starting point for various Flutter demos with just one file and no other than Flutter SDK dependencies.

+---